When it comes to expanding your crochet skills and techniques, crocheting doilies should be at the top of the list.

 Yarn: Any 4 weight yarn

-You can make this ombre doily by changing the color tones according to your liking, but it would also be pretty great with a single solid color.
-It has simple lines and overall makes a beautiful crotchet motif for any room of the house.
+You can make this doily crochet pattern by changing the color tones according to your liking, but it would also be pretty great with a single solid color.
+It has simple lines and overall makes this a great pattern to make for a beautiful crotchet motif for any room of the house.

 Crochet Doily Tips & Common Questions about Crocheting Doilies